 Akron residential addiction treatment provides multiple benefits.
 These inpatient programs offer a residential environment that’s protected from people and places in life that might serve as a trigger for drug use.
 Inpatient drug rehab also allows for personalized therapeutic care and interaction with others who are facing the same challenges.

-Outpatient Addiction Treatment Programs in Akron
+Outpatient Addiction Treatment Programs

 Outpatient addiction treatment includes several levels of intensity.
 Some patients spend days participating in therapy at a treatment facility and go home at night with a friend or family member.
 This treatment format is called partial hospitalization or intensive outpatient.